aidinghazagh/aidinghazagh/README.md

 -----------------

 I'm a forth year Computer engineering student.
-Currently working at Altyn Logistics
+Currently working at Altyn Logistics as a software developer

 * 🌍  I'm based in Iran, Golestan, Gorgan
 * ✉️  You can contact me at [ghazaghaidin@gmail.com](mailto:ghazaghaidin@gmail.com)